 SITES WITH A FEW BELLS & WHISTLES — PLUS THEY LET YOU COLLABORATE

-There are two sites in particular that have a few easily usable bells and whistles, can be embedded, and let you create slideshows with others over the Internet (not in real-time, though).
+Here are sites that have a few easily usable bells and whistles, can be embedded, and let you create slideshows with others over the Internet (not in real-time, though).
 I was attracted to them because of the collaboration feature and the possibilities of using them with our international sister classes, but they are also excellent sites to use without taking advantage of that aspect of the site.

 One is Mixbook, which I think is very accessible (though I wish their tool to write text was a little bit better).